Ghosthouse (film): Release

 Ghosthouse was first shown at the Avoriaz Fanstastic Film Festival in France in January 1988.
 This was followed by screenings in Japan on May 21.
 The film was released on home video in the United Kingdom by Colourbox in March.

 The film was eventually picked up by distributor Achille Manzotti who re-titled the film in Italy as La Casa 3-Ghosthouse where the film was distributed by Gruppo on August 11.
 Naming horror films "La Casa" with houses in their titles was a popular trend in 1980s Italy, which began with the American films The Evil Dead and Evil Dead 2 being retitled La Casa and La Casa 2 respectively.
 Massaccesi said "Manzotti's idea to change the title to "La Casa 3" (made the film a success).
 If he'd left the original title "Ghosthouse", hardly anyone might have gone to see it".

 The financial success of Ghosthouse led to Massaccesi and Manzotti to follow up the film with another sequel, La Casa 4.

 Reception

 In contemporary reviews, Giovanna Grassi of Corriere della Sera praised only the cinematography by Franco Delli Colli and score by Piero Montanari, ultimately blaming the films' "great confusion and lack of accuracy".
 Philip Nutman and Mario Cortini wrote in Gorezone that Ghosthouse offered "no real surprises [...] but it's a competent 90 minutes with a reasonable body count and pints of the old red stuff".
 "Lor." of Variety found the film "covers well-trod territory in dull fashion" and that the film "aims for the upper-case status of a Dario Argento shrieker (particularly via its above-average rock score), it degenerates into perfunctory horror not aided by stiff acting".

 Ghosthouse has been described as an imitation of the 1982 American film Poltergeist.

-Rifftrax released a video of their "riffing" the movie, allowing people to watch the movie with added humorous commentary.
+Rifftrax released a video of their "riffing" the movie, allowing people to watch the movie along side humorous commentary.